Tyche

 it out in the military.
 West Point has proved a powerful

-doubtful character.
-The Korean war began that very summer I
+might not have worked out quite so well.
+The Korean war, which began that very summer I

 against my resigning: they said I would just be drafted and sent